A Nightmare on Elm Street: Perchance to Dream: Plot

 Jacob reluctantly goes along with Kane's plan to sacrifice Sarah, a kidnapped Westin Hills patient, to activate the Deathstone.
 The ritual is interrupted by Ella's group and a trio of police officers, and, in the ensuing chaos, Freddy possesses Kane.
 Freddy slaughters Sarah, the officers, and Sally before Kane frees himself, having stolen half of Freddy's power; the two engage in a reality-warping duel on a runaway train, with Freddy emerging victorious, reclaiming his pilfered power, and killing Kane.
 Jacob tries to complete the Deathstone ritual with himself as the sacrifice by committing suicide but accidentally shoots Jen.
 Jacob then enters Freddy's mind, where Freddy shows off the captive souls of all of his victims, including Alice.
 In desperation, Jacob blasts Freddy with all of Springwood's pent-up dream energy, which frees all of the tortured souls and overwhelms Freddy, who explodes and is banished back to the Dream World.
-Ella, Henry, and Jacob's victory celebration is short-lived, as all three of them are arrested and committed to Westin Hills, where Jacob, as he falls into a drug-induced slumber, is taunted by Freddy.
+Ella's, Henry's, and Jacob's victory celebration is short-lived, as all three of them are arrested and committed to Westin Hills, where Jacob, as he falls into a drug-induced slumber, is taunted by Freddy.

 Reception

-Louis Fowler of Bookgasm felt the book, despite suffering from drawbacks like too many uninteresting characters, awkward pacing, and Freddy Krueger being relegated to "second-banana" status, still had a "great" premise and was "entertaining enough, showing extreme promise for the series."
+Louis Fowler of Bookgasm felt Perchance to Dream suffered from drawbacks like too many uninteresting characters, awkward pacing, and Freddy Krueger being relegated to "second-banana" status but still had a "great" premise and was "entertaining enough, showing extreme promise for the series."
 The California Bookwatch, in a dual review of Perchance to Dream and Fear the Darkness, commended the former, noting, "Prior fans of Nightmare on Elm Street will relish this new thriller."